farirpgs/fari-games/public/documents/fari-rpgs/hopes-and-dreams-srd.md

 - CHALLENGE TRACKS are used to represent challenges that the group needs to handle, like fighting a group of enemies or entering a well secured compound.
 - DANGER TRACKS are used for escalating threats like a group of guards that is about to be alerted by your presence, or the time left until a bomb explodes.

-> ### Fibonacci Sequence
->
-> The number of boxes for `TRACKS` aren’t arbitrary.
-They follow the Fibonacci Sequence (1, 1, 2, 3, 5, 8, 13, 21, etc) where each number is the sum of the two preceding ones.
->
-> The reason for this is that according to Weber’s Law, the difference we can identify between objects is given by a percentage.
-If that percentage is too low, differentiating two things becomes harder.
->
-> By making each `TRACK` size around 60% bigger than the previous one, deciding each one to use becomes easier.
-Doing this speeds up the game and keeps the group focused on what is important; the fiction.

 ## Checks